 \section{Abstract}

-In this paper we prove general criticality criteria for operators $\Delta + V$ on manifolds $M$ with two ends, where $V$ bounds the Ricci curvature of $M$, and a related spectral splitting theorem.
-We apply them to get new rigidity results for stable and $\delta$-stable minimal hypersurfaces in manifolds with non-negative bi-Ricci or sectional curvature, in ambient dimension up to $5$ and $6$, respectively.
-In the special case where the ambient space is $\R^4$, we prove that a $1/3$-stable minimal hypersurface must either have one end or be a catenoid, and consequently that a proper, $\delta$-stable minimal hypersurface with $\delta > 1/3$ must be a hyperplane.
+In this paper we prove general criticality criteria for operators $\Delta + V$ on manifolds with more than one end, where $V$ bounds the Ricci curvature, and a related spectral splitting theorem extending Cheeger \& Gromoll's one.
+Our results give new insight on Li \& Wang's theory of manifolds with a weighted Poincar\'e inequality.
+We apply them to study stable and $\delta$-stable minimal hypersurfaces in manifolds with non-negative bi-Ricci or sectional curvature, in ambient dimension up to $5$ and $6$, respectively.
+In the special case where the ambient space is $\R^4$, we prove that a $1/3$-stable minimal hypersurface must either have one end or be a catenoid, and that proper, $\delta$-stable minimal hypersurfaces with $\delta > 1/3$ must be hyperplanes.

 \

 \

 \textbf{MSC2020}: 53C24, 53C21, 53C42.